 Various focal infections: meningitis etc.

-African histoplasmosis has reactivated 40 years after leaving an endemic area (PubMed).
+African histoplasmosis mostly infects skin and bones.
+It has reactivated 40 years after leaving an endemic area (PubMed).

 see IDSA guidelines.